 In addition, if you have a health condition such as asthma, chronic bronchitis or emphysema, you may experience several weeks of respiratory symptoms long after the cold is over.
-Let’s look at some of the common cold complications that occur.

-Sinus infection (acute sinusitis)
+1. Sinus infection (acute sinusitis)

 If you have asthma, a cold can make you feel congested and make you cough as you try to expel mucus from your throat or lungs.
 You may have a dry cough and wheeze initially with an asthma attack.
 Then you may experience feelings of breathlessness, chest tightness and coughing.
 If you notice your asthma worsening, follow your asthma action plan.
 If it continues to get worse, seek medical advice from your doctor or asthma nurse or get medical treatment immediately.

-Acute bronchitis (chest cold)
+3. Acute bronchitis (chest cold)

-Sore throat and tonsillitis
+4. Sore throat and tonsillitis

 Sore throats are common when you have a cold.
 With a sore throat, it’s hard to swallow and eating may even become a chore.
 While a sore throat with a cold is caused by a virus, bacteria can also cause sore throats and tonsillitis.

 Ear infections are another common cold complication, more often seen in children than in adults.
 With an ear infection, you may have ear pain, difficulty sleeping, clear or yellow mucus in your nose, a low-grade fever or ear discharge.
 Viruses cause many ear infections, and antibiotics have no effect on these.
 For bacterial ear infections, the culprit is usually a streptococcus bacterium.

 Pneumonia describes inflammation or swelling of lung tissue usually due to a bacterial infection.
 Treatment usually involves antibiotics, rest and drinking plenty of liquids.